Aikon-platform/aiiinotate/docs/specifications/web_annotation_model.md

 ### Cardinality (number of bodies and targets)

 An annotation can have 0+ bodies and 1+ targets.
-- when there is 0 body, the attribute `body | bodyValue` is omitted. an annotation with no body is semantically similar to highlighting part of a resource
+- when there is 0 body, the attribute `body | bodyValue` is omitted. an annotation with no body is semantically similar to highlighting part of a resource.
 - when there are 2+ bodies or targets, the `body` and `target` attributes are mapped to an array.
 - when there are several bodies/targets, each body is related to each target individually